 In this series of five interviews, Jane Albert looks at the dancers who have made legendary reputations in the lead roles of Graeme Murphy’s Swan Lake.
-We begin with Principal Artist Madeleine Eastoe, who has danced the role around the world and will perform in our current season.
+We begin with Principal Artist Madeleine Eastoe, who has danced the role around the world.

 What was your relationship with Swan Lake prior to Murphy’s production?
 I’d only ever done a traditional production prior to this one, and never a lead Odette/Odile, as I was still coming up the ranks.
 But it had always been up there on a pedestal.
 You know that it’s truly difficult for the principal artists to carry that kind of performance, and I think I was probably a little scared of it.